NoHomey/open-ioctl/README.md

 Flag 3 means that only ioctl calls can be made for comunication with the device driver (remember read/write operations are expensive this is why open-ioctl was made in first place to make it easer for performance and command oriented device drivers.

-Flag O_NONBLOCK means that ioctl calls will not put process and thead from which they came to sleep.
+Flag O_NONBLOCK means that ioctl calls will not put process and thread from which they came to sleep.

 # Warning